An Introduction to Khovanov Homology

 We have specifically labeled parts of these mappings by $F_1$ and by $G_1.$ Using the implicit definitions of $F_1$ and $G_1$ given in Figure 11, the reader will easily see that $G_{1}F_{1} = 0$ since this composition includes a $2$-sphere.
 From this it follows that $GF$ is the identity mapping on the complex $W.$ We also leave to the reader to check that the mappings $F$ and $G$ commute with the boundary mappings so that they are mappings of complexes.
 The part of the homotopy indicated shows that $FG$ is homotopic to the identity (up to sign) and so shows that the complexes $Z$ and $W$ are homotopy equivalent.
 One needs the value of the torus equal to $2$ for homotopy invariance under the first Reidemeister move.
-This is a fragment of the full derivation of homotopy equivalences corresponding to all three Reidemeister moves that is given in the paper \cite{BN}. \bigbreak
+Invariance under the third Reidemeister move can be deduced from invariance under the second Reidemeister move and a description of the (abstract) chain complex ${\cal C}(\Across)$ as the mapping cone of ${\cal C}(\Asmooth) \longrightarrow {\cal C}(\Bsmooth)$ in a direct generalization of the original argument that shows that the bracket polynomial is invariant under the third Reidemeister move as a consequence of its invariance under the second Reidemeister move.
+This is the main part of the full derivation of homotopy equivalences corresponding to all three Reidemeister moves that is given in \cite{BN}. \bigbreak